ROBOTIS-GIT/emanual/docs/en/platform/rh_p12_rn/rh_p12_rn.md

 ### <a name="shutdown"></a>**[Shutdown(48)](#shutdown48)**
-The Dynamixel can protect itself by detecting dangerous situations that could occur during the operation.
+The DYNAMIXEL can protect itself by detecting dangerous situations that could occur during the operation.
 Each Bit is inclusively processed with the ‘OR’ logic, therefore, multiple options can be generated.
-For instance, when ‘0x05’ (binary : 00000101) is defined as [Shutdown(48)], Dynamixel can detect both Input Voltage Error(binary : 00000001) and Overheating Error(binary : 00000100).
+For instance, when ‘0x05’ (binary : 00000101) is defined as [Shutdown(48)], DYNAMIXEL can detect both Input Voltage Error(binary : 00000001) and Overheating Error(binary : 00000100).
 If those errors are detected, [Torque Enable(562)] is cleared to ‘0’ and the motor output becomes 0[%].
-In order to reuse Dynamixel Pro in shutdown status, REBOOT has to be done.
+In order to reuse DYNAMIXEL Pro in shutdown status, REBOOT has to be done.
 The followings are detectable situations.

 |  Bit  |              Item               | Description                                                                     |
 |:-----:|:-------------------------------:|:--------------------------------------------------------------------------------|